wolgwang1729/RockPaperScissor/README.md

 The model architecture used is Faster R-CNN with a ResNet-50 Feature Pyramid Network backbone.

 ## Dataset
-The dataset used for training the model is obtained from Roboflow.
+The dataset used for training the model is obtained from [Roboflow](https://universe.roboflow.com/roboflow-58fyf/rock-paper-scissors-sxsw/dataset/14).
 The dataset contains images of hands showing rock, paper, and scissors gestures.
 The dataset is split into training, validation, and test sets.

 ## Training
 The model is trained using the Detectron2 library.
-The training is done for 1500 iterations with a batch size of 2.<\br>
+The training is done for 1500 iterations with a batch size of 2.<br/>
 Configuration used for Training :
 ```python
 cfg.merge_from_file(model_zoo.get_config_file("COCO-Detection/faster_rcnn_R_50_FPN_3x.yaml"))